Datavault-UK/automate-dv/automate_dv_dev/CONTRIBUTING.md

 ## We'd love to hear from you

-dbtvault is very much a work in progress – we’re constantly adding quality of life improvements and will be adding new table types regularly.
+AutomateDV is very much a work in progress – we’re constantly adding quality of life improvements and will be adding new table types regularly.

 Rest assured we’re working on future releases – [our roadmap contains information on what’s coming](https://dbtvault.readthedocs.io/en/latest/roadmap/).